John Spencer, 8th Earl Spencer: Early life, education and military career

 Lord Spencer was born Edward John Spencer, Viscount Althorp, the only son and younger child of Albert Spencer, 7th Earl Spencer, and his wife the former Lady Cynthia Hamilton, second daughter of the 3rd Duke of Abercorn.
 He was born on 24 January 1924 in their family home at 24 Sussex Square, Bayswater, London.
 He was educated at Eton, the Royal Military College at Sandhurst, and the Royal Agricultural College.
 Popularly known to his family and friends as Johnnie Althorp, he served as a captain in the Royal Scots Greys from 1944 to 1945, and was Mentioned in Dispatches.
 He landed in France the day after D-Day.
 He led a British Army unit in an operation to liberate two French towns, La Neuve-Lyre and La Vieille-Lyre.
 From 1947 to 1950, he served as Aide-de-Camp to His Excellency Lieutenant-General Sir Willoughby Norrie, then Governor of South Australia.

 He was engaged to 1950's debutante of the year, Lady Anne Coke (later Anne Tennant, Baroness Glenconner, lady-in-waiting to Princess Margaret).
 His father objected to the match on the grounds of "mad blood", a reference to the institutionalised relatives of the queen, and the engagement was broken off.
 Much later, the director of the Murdoch Children's Research Institute thought that a genetic disease in the Hepburn-Stuart-Forbes-Trefusis family may have killed male members of the family in early childhood and caused learning disabilities in females.

 Spencer held the offices of County Councillor for Northamptonshire (1952), High Sheriff of Northamptonshire (1959) and Justice of the Peace for Norfolk (1970).
 He served as equerry to King George VI (1950–52) and to Queen Elizabeth II (1952–54), and was invested as a Member (fourth class) of the Royal Victorian Order (MVO) in 1954.
 Prior to 1984, the grades of Lieutenant and Member were classified as Members (fourth class) and Members (fifth class), respectively, but both with the post-nominals MVO.
 He was known by the courtesy title Viscount Althorp until 1975 when he became the 8th Earl Spencer upon his father's death.
 He was Member of the House of Lords from 9 June 1975 (the day his father died and he inherited the peerage) until his own death.

 Family life

-On 1 June 1954 Spencer and Frances Ruth Roche, the younger daughter of the 4th Baron Fermoy, were married in Westminster Abbey by Percy Herbert, Bishop of Norwich.
+On 1 June 1954 Spencer and the Hon.
+Frances Ruth Roche, the younger daughter of the 4th Baron Fermoy, were married in Westminster Abbey by Percy Herbert, Bishop of Norwich.
 Queen Elizabeth II and other members of the royal family attended the wedding ceremony.
 They had five children: